UpheldSmile/Virtual-Network/README.md

 ### Objections:
 To replicate working on-premise network that demonstrates core knowledge of a network, key goals is to demonstrate how a core > distribution > and access layer switch will work for edge devices and key infrastructure within a network whilst demonstrating IAM capabilities and following best practices from a cyber security sector :)

+Notes:
+Write-up of cloud infrastructure is my planned goal too, likely to be in AWS as Azure gives me brain failure